Welcome to the Relational Trauma therapy website

 Online courses with Kolbjørn Vårdal and Merete Holm Brantbjerg in RTT Online:

 This is a level 2 course, which means that it is required that you have participated in Including and awakening hypo-response or buy it in a special edition without live-sessions - or have been trained in working with hypo-response in other RTT courses.
-The format is 7 x 3 hrs - 5-8 CET.
-Please write to rttonline@relationaltraumatherapy.com if you are interested in buying the special edition or want to communicate about your possible participation in the course.
+You can purchase the special edition course on www.relationaltraumatherapy.online and - please sign in on the website for free and find your way to the special edition course - and later you can purchase the Shame.-course also.

-3- or 4-days English-speaking workshops:
+3- or 4-days English-speaking workshops with Merete Holm Brantbjerg:

 I offer one 3-or 4-day workshop a year in English - and shift between an online workshop and a physical workshop in Copenhagen.